sontungexpt/sttusline/README.md

     }
 ```

 Use default component and override default configs.

+😊 How to know what configs you can override?
+You can see the [default component
+configs](https://github.com/sontungexpt/sttusline/tree/table_version/lua/sttusline/components) and override any thing
-I allow you to do any thing even the core of the component.
+you want event the core of the component

 ```lua
     require("sttusline").setup {